NikolaDai/cs224n/lecture01/notes.md

 6. The span of a $set$ of vectors ${x_1,x_2,...,x_n}$ is the set of vectors that can be expressed as a linear combination of ${x_1,x_2,...,x_n}$.

 #notes on probability
+1. multiple random variables' probability is a must to know, for example, the chain rule and independence.

+#notes on convex opitimization
+1. $\it convex\ set$